VIPER-LAB/OpenHouseProjectFall2026/README.md

 2) An interactive game, perhaps versus an AI bot or simple CPU.
 Game could be about computer science and software engineering principles from cyber security to programming.
 3) 3D printed FGCU-themed chess with magnets and physical gears that respond to computer commands or voice commands with CPU opponent (this might be too wild of an idea to work on over 1 summer)
    - Perhaps code a robot arm instead to play against a person? ^^^

+Met 5/19/2026
+- We decided on idea 3 but with Checkers first, then Chess later.